grycap/minicon/README.md

 The purpose of **minicon** is better understood with the use cases explained in depth in the section [Use Cases](#use-cases).

+1. **Basic Example ([direct link](#use-case-basic-example))**, that distributes only the set of tools, instead of distributing a whole Linux image.
+In this case the size is reduced from 123Mb. to about 8Mb.
+1. **Basic _user interface_ that need to access to other servers ([direct link](#use-case-basic-user-interface-ssh-cli-wget-vim))**.
+In this case we have reduced from 222Mb. to about 16Mb., and also we have made that the users only can use a reduced set of tools (ssh, ping, wget, etc.).
 1. **Node.JS+Express application ([direct link](#use-case-nodejsexpress-application))**: The size of the defaut NodeJS Docker image (i.e. node:latest), ready to run an application is about from 691MB.
 Applying **minicon** to that container, the size is reduced to about 45.4MB.
 1. **Use case: FFMPEG ([direct link](#use-case-ffmpeg))**: The size of a common _Ubuntu+FFMPEG_ image is about 387Mb., but if you apply **minicon** on that image, you will get a working _ffmpeg_ container whose size is only about 119Mb.